 Seasonal activities in Lake Easton State Park

-With six and a half miles of scenic hiking trails you’ll want to make sure you bring your good boots.
+With six-and-a-half miles of scenic hiking trails, you’ll want to make sure you bring your best boots.
 These well-groomed paths are an easy walk for most, meaning you can bring the whole family along.
-A pleasant stroll around the lake provides wonderful views of the water, forests, and surrounding mountains.
+A pleasant stroll around the lake provides lovely views of the water, forests, and surrounding mountains.
 For more intrepid hikers, the John Wayne Pioneer Trail merges with the southern portion of the loop.
-Follow this famous route and you’ll eventually find yourself in Cedar Falls to the west or all the way to Idaho in the east.
+Follow this famous route, and you’ll eventually find yourself in Cedar Falls to the west or Idaho in the east.
 If your leashed pet accompanies you on your trek, please be sure to clean up after it.

 Cross Country Skiing